Local 2-separators: Introduction

 One of the big challenges in Graph Theory today is to develop methods and algorithms to study sparse large networks; that is, graphs where the number of edges is about linear in the number of vertices, and the number of vertices is so large that algorithms whose running time is estimated in terms of the vertex number are not good enough.
 Important contributions that provide partial results towards this big aim include the following.

-\begin{enumerate} \item {\bf Bejamini-Schramm limits of graphs.} Bejamini and Schramm introduced a notion of convergence of sequences of graphs that is based on neighbourhoods of vertices of bounded radius in \cite{BeSchrRec}.
+\begin{enumerate} \item {\bf Benjamini-Schramm limits of graphs.} Benjamini and Schramm introduced a notion of convergence of sequences of graphs that is based on neighbourhoods of vertices of bounded radius in \cite{BeSchrRec}.
 Applications of these methods include: testing for minor closed properties \cite{benjamini2010every} by Benjamini, Schramm and Shapira or the proof of recurrence of planar graph limits by Gurel-Gurevich and Nachmias \cite{gurel2013recurrence}.

 \item {\bf From Graphons to Graphexes.} Graphons have turned out to be a useful tool to study dense large networks \cite{{lovasz2012large},{lovaszarbeitsgemeinschaft}}.
 Motivated by these successes, analogues for sparse graph limits are proposed in \cite{{borgs2017sparse},{caron2017sparse},{herlau2016completely}}.